YangLin404/lora_weather_station/demo/weather_station/ttn/src/msf4j/README.md

 ## Functional specs
 This porject is a micro service with following functions:

-* Receving and storing the loRa packets.
+* Receving and storing the loRa packets foward by The Thingsnetwork(TTN).
 * Sending the downlink message to specific loRa device.
-* Managing the connections with The Thingsnetwork(TTN) back-end.
+* Managing the connections TTN back-end.

 ## Technical specs